sohambuilds/dtuia/README.md

 ## Performance Highlights

+We altered the original test harness to be compatible with Windows and work without issues.

 - **80.5% Success Rate** on QuixBugs benchmark
 - **32 Perfect Scores** (100% test pass rate)
 - **Robust timeout handling** for complex algorithms